brenomatos/funk-svd/README.md

-# recsys_assignment1
+# Collaborative Filtering Movie Recommendation
-Collaborative Movie Recomendation
+Collaborative Movie Recomendation using a machine learning approach and implementing a Singular Value Decomposition (SVD) method